About-01.png

 Anne Maxwell Bryan

-Anne has been dancing at St. Marks since 2018 and has been helping as a teachers assistant for 1 year.
-She is a Sophomore and high school and plans on continuing being a teacher assistant for the rest of her high school career.
-She has a passion for kids and loves babysitting in her free time as well as swimming and hanging out with friends and family.
-Being a part of the St. Marks dance community is very special to her and and Anne is excited to continue her commitment to the studio.
+Anne Maxwell has been dancing at St. Marks since 2018 and has been a teachers assistant for 3 years.
+She is a senior in high school and plans on pursuing a similar position in college.
+Anne Maxwell has a passion for kids and loves babysitting in her free time.
+Combined with dance, she loves swimming and hanging out with friends and family.
+Being a part of the St. Mark's dance community is very special to her and she is excited to finish out her commitment to the studio on a strong note!